 National Council for Accreditation of Teacher Education (NCATE) – National association that evaluates and accredits educator preparation programs

-No Child Left Behind (NCLB) – Federal legislation that mandates educational standards
+No Child Left Behind (NCLB) – Federal legislation that mandated educational standards; has been replaced by the Every Student Succeeds Act (ESSA)

-Office of Field Experiences (OFE) - coordinates school-based part-time practica experiences and full-time student teaching internship placements for all teacher education students in the Woodring College of Education
+Office of Field Experiences (OFE) - coordinates school-based student teaching internship placements for all teacher education students in the Woodring College of Education

 Office of the Superintendent of Public Instruction (OSPI) - Washington State office that oversees the delivery of public education